cfpb/consumerfinance.gov/README.md

 #### More complex filters

-By default, `search_with_url_arguments()` uses the default query parameters defined in the _queries/object-name.json file, then mixes them in with any additional arguments from the URL query string or what is passed into the function itself.
+By default, `search_with_url_arguments()` uses the default query parameters defined in the _queries/object-name.json file, then mixes them in with any additional arguments from the URL query string in addition to what is passed into the function itself.

 The list of available arguments are outlined in elasticsearch-py's [search method](http://elasticsearch-py.readthedocs.org/en/master/api.html#elasticsearch.Elasticsearch.search)